 C permits the floating-point data types float, double and long double.
-Due to the approximate nature of floating-point representations, the use of float and double data types in situations where equality is needed or where rounding could accumulate over multiple iterations could lead to unexpected results and potential vulnerabilities in some situations.
+Due to the approximate nature of floatingpoint representations, the use of floating-point data types in situations where equality is to be tested or where rounding could accumulate over multiple iterations may lead to unexpected results and potential vulnerabilities, may or may not terminate after 10,000,000 iterations.
+The representations used for x and the accumulated effect of many iterations may cause x to not be identical to 1.0 causing the loop to continue to iterate forever.

 As with most data types, C is flexible in how float, double and long double can be used.
-For instance, C allows the use of floating-point types to be used as loop counters and in equality statements.
-Even though a loop may be expected to only iterate a fixed number of times, depending on the values contained in the floating-point type and on the loop counter and termination condition, the loop could execute forever.
-For instance iterating a time sequence using 10 nanoseconds as the increment:
+For instance, C allows the use of floating-point types to be used as loop counters and in equality statements, even though in most cases these will not have the expected behaviour.
+For example

 '''

+float x;

-float x; for (x=0.0; x!=1.0; x+=0.00000001)
+for (x=0.0; x!=1.0; x+=0.00000001)

 '''